mukilar/Firstproject-murdersdataset/README.txt

-My first github project using the murders dataset.
-We analyze US gun murder data collected by the FBI.
+My first github project using the murders dataset in which I analyze the US gun murder data collected by the FBI.